Bowstox History, Family Crest & Coats of Arms

 The name Bowstox is of Anglo-Saxon origin and came from when a family lived in Cheshire, where they derived their name from the township of Bostock, in the parish of Davenham.

 Early Origins of the Bowstox family

 The surname Bowstox was first found in Cheshire at Bostock, a township, in the parish of Davenham, union and hundred of Northwich.
 "This place gave name to a family descended from Osmerus, lord of Bostock in the reign of William the Conqueror: the heiress of the elder branch brought the manor in the latter part of the 15th century to the Savages."

 "John Bostock, Abbot of St. Alban's, a learned divine and poet in the time of Henry VI., was born [at Wheathampstead, Hertfordshire], and was commonly called John of Wheathampstead."

 Early History of the Bowstox family

-Another 169 words (12 lines of text) covering the years 1593, 1654, 1773 and 1846 are included under the topic Early Bowstox History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bowstox research.
+Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bowstox History in all our PDF Extended History products and printed products wherever possible.